nkoukou/Atmospheric_Modelling/README.md

 1. exported graphs (colorbar consistent color, space between subplots)

-1. find (lat, lon) that correspond to sea level and study altitude
-2. Request all overlapping years (be careful with size)
+1. Request all overlapping years (be careful with size)
-3. Make the necessary 3D fields (pay attention to temperature avging)
+2. Make the necessary 3D fields (pay attention to temperature avging)
-4. How to import 3D fields in libradtran
+3. How to import 3D fields in libradtran

 1. Find derivative of array
 2. Wrap up code for matter entropy